Skip to main content

 • (If applicable) Data sources are accessible

-Additional checks can be implemented within applications, e.g. to verify connectivity to external services, databases, storage, etc.
+Additional checks can be implemented within applications, e.g. to verify connectivity to external services, databases, storage, etc. You can leverage these both from code and from Draw:

 Implementing Custom Health Checks in DRAW

 DRAW provides a Register Health Check brick, to be used within a Service running in the Service App to be monitored.
 The brick shall output either a Control Flow if all is well, or an Error Flow otherwise.
-See the brick documentation for more details.
+It has a Probe Type input to react to the right probe.
+The value can be either All, Liveness or Readiness.

 Implementing Custom Health Checks in CODE